shsagir/play-area-sync/docs/install-craft-3-uni.md

 <!--
     TBD: this is not specific to Craft CMS.
 Maybe include this is in all install guides or don't.

 Using a SSH Key to authenticate is highly recommended.
-If you havn't stored your public key with your fortrabbit account yet, [do it now](/ssh-keys#toc-save-your-public-ssh-keys-with-your-fortrabbit-account).
+If you haven't stored your public key with your fortrabbit Account yet, [do it now](/ssh-keys#toc-save-your-public-ssh-keys-with-your-fortrabbit-account).
 -->